-Here’s what I learned through doing RED January…
+Here’s what I learned from exercising every day:

 1) The big one: will exercising every day mean you lose weight?
 The short answer is no. Despite daydreaming about the pounds melting away, I didn’t lose any weight at all.
 I wasn’t running huge distances – generally a 3k or a 5k – and I also wasn’t overly strict with my diet.
-So the one thing I really learned is that old chestnut: you can’t outrun a bad diet.
+So the one thing I really learned over the 31 days is that old chestnut: you can’t outrun a bad diet.
 If I ever do want to drop a bit of weight then I might actually have to say goodbye to my old friend, the Chinese takeaway.

 2) Excellent gym gear is a must.
 Sometimes the only thing that would get me out of the door was the knowledge I had super cosy gym gear to wrap myself up in.
 It’s going to be cold, so be prepared.
 Hats, gloves, cosy running jacket – get yourself prepared now.

 3) The term fresh hell was invented to describe the treadmill.
 Never in my life do I want to spend another second pounding on that machine waiting for my 3k quota to be over.
 Maybe it’s just the fact that the one in my gym faces onto a fake brick wall (not even real bricks but brick wallpaper) but I just can’t deal with it.
 Give me pouring rain and a pitch black morning any day.